datafold/data-diff/README.md

 * Consider increasing the number of simultaneous threads executing queries per database with `--threads`.
 For databases that limit concurrency per query, e.g. Postgres/MySQL, this can improve performance dramatically.
-  This is how comparisons with **data-diff** can be faster than `count(*)` which has limited concurrency, and in some cases will never complete due to timeouts.
 * If you are only interested in _whether_ something changed, pass `--limit 1`.
   This can be useful if changes are very rare.
 This often faster than doing a `count(*)`, for the reason mentioned above.